 Pros: They do the basic job.
 They have holes in them for ventilation and visibility, and they’re easy to fold down and store away.
 They’re perfect for one way trips.
 They’re also environmentally friendly.

 Cons: Durability.
+This is not a strong cat carrier.
 If the carrier gets wet from either inside or out, it weakens the cardboard.
 They’re also more prone to attack.
 A determined cat trying to scratch and bite its way out from the inside will eventually succeed.
 Because they’re always a risk of escape, cardboard cat carriers are not airline approved.
 They shouldn’t be considered a long term solution.
+If you’re looking at a long journey, you’ll want an alternative cat carrier.

 4) Cage Cat Carriers